 In fact, she is the youngest athlete in Team Malaysia at 15 years of age, to be heading to the Special Olympics World Games Berlin 2023 Coach Kong from the Ping Pong Association, Sibu Division, stated,"I see Agnes still has a huge room for improvement...
 I enjoyed coaching Agnes and I wish her all the best in the coming World Games in Berlin.”

-Parent of Special Olympics Athlete Speaks
+Parent of Special Olympics Malaysia Athlete Speaks

 Our Partners